vinsol/nectarcommerce/_posts/2016-04-13-model-function-extension.md

 ## Ecto Model Support Functions Extension

+>
+**Note:** This blog post is very similar to [Ecto Model Schema Extension](http://vinsol.com/blog/2016/04/15/ecto-model-schema-extension/), you can wish to jump straight to [final version](#final_version)

 ### Why

 We want to allow Extensions to add functions to existing Nectar Models without changing the Nectar Models.

 ### How

-There are three parts needed at minimum to create & use an extension effectively:
+Minimum three parts are needed to create & use an extension effectively:

 - Library Code
 - Service Code